 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 OET (OET-RV) But a person joining with the master, becomes one spirit with him.

-OET-LVBut the one being_joined_together to_the one, master spirit is.
+OET-LV But the one being_joined_together to_the one, master spirit is.

-SR-GNT δὲ κολλώμενος τῷ ˚Κυρίῳ, ἓν πνεῦμά ἐστιν.
+SR-GNT Ὁ δὲ κολλώμενος τῷ ˚Κυρίῳ, ἓν πνεῦμά ἐστιν. ‡

 (Ho de kollōmenos tōi ˚Kuriōi, hen pneuma estin.)

-Key: yellow:verbs, light-green:nominative/subject, cyan:dative/indirect object.
+Key: khaki:verbs, light-green:nominative/subject, cyan:dative/indirect object.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).